7anya/Ting/README.md

 - Used Dart/Flutter and firebase

 # Features
-- With this application keep track of all your daily activities all in one app, make catgories, place events, notes and  TO-DOs
+- With this application keep track of all your daily activities all in one app, make categories, place events, notes and  TO-DOs
 - Google signin/Authentication
 - Google Calender integration
 - Share events through WhatsApp, messenger,email, or any app on android that lets messages to be shared